Startups made easy. Sorted.

 • cloud storage

-Importantly, the new laws will allow the regulator to take action against any company no matter where they’re based.
+Importantly, the new laws allow the regulator to take action against any company no matter where they’re based.

 The government says that some user-generated content services will be exempt from the new laws: